Jump to Recipe

-Yes, poaching is a great way to cook skinless salmon as well.
+Poaching is a great way to cook skinless salmon as well.
 It may cook faster and flake apart a bit more than salmon that still has its skin, so watch carefully as it cooks and be gentle when you remove it from the pan.

-Yes, you can also poach whole fish with this method.
+You can also poach whole fish with this method.
 You’ll need a larger pan (or salmon poacher), more liquids and more fresh herbs.
 It can take up to an hour to poach a whole salmon.